libbyschuknight/tid_til/testing/testing.md

 [Tips to improve speed of your test suite](https://medium.com/appaloosa-store-engineering/tips-to-improve-speed-of-your-test-suite-8418b485205c)

+## Running a specific test

+If you want to run one particiular spec or feature scenraio, you can specific the line

+`bundle exec spring cucumber core/features/admin_premium_providers_capybara.feature:41` - will run the scenario for line 41

+You can also do more than one `bundle exec spring cucumber core/features/admin_premium_providers_capybara.feature:41:46`

+Same with RSpec:

+`bundle exec rspec core/spec/controllers/admin/brands_controller_spec.rb:67`

 ## Using Fixtures in Rails

 [7 REASONS I'M STICKING WITH MINITEST AND FIXTURES IN RAILS](http://brandonhilkert.com/blog/7-reasons-why-im-sticking-with-minitest-and-fixtures-in-rails/)